 - Grants are open to businesses who are not subject to the apprenticeship levy (ie organisation payroll under £3m)

-- To be eligible the organisation must have a trading address within the Norfolk or Suffolk County Council administrative boundaries
+- To be eligible the organisation must have a trading address within the Norfolk County Council administrative boundaries

 - To be eligible the apprentice must be aged 16-24 years at the start date of the apprenticeship